 Is this is exact person I work with every time?
 No, but it's pretty darn close.
-By knowing who my target audience is and who is going to value my services, I'm able to save time and money.
+By defining my Audience Personas, knowing who my target audience is and who is going to value my services, I'm able to save time and money.
 I'm better able to tailor my communications and marketing to those who will want to take the next step to work with me.

 How to build your Audience Personas

 You may already have a general sense of who your target audience is, but I challenge you to take it one step deeper.
 Think about your best customer or whom you want to be your best customer, to form your Audience Personas by asking yourself some of the following questions:

 Who am I targeting with my Brand Objectives?

 Would an individual in this target group be a man or woman?

 What "name" could I give to an individual to create a Persona?

 Where does this individual live?

 How often, and through what channels, would they likely want to hear from me?
 Email?
 Social Media?
 Print?